nrjdalal/better-start/README.md

 You can also visit `http://localhost:3000/dashboard` directly, but you will be redirected to the home page if you are not logged in and vice versa.

 > If you encounter issues, review the steps above and ensure that file names and paths match exactly.
-For a reference implementation, see the [post-migration repository](https://github.com/nrjdalal/better-start).
+For a reference implementation, see the [post-migration repository](https://github.com/nrjdalal/better-start) or website [demo](https://better-start.vercel.app).